Noise-Induced Hearing Loss

 - Have your hearing tested if you think you might have hearing loss.

-Where can I find more information about noise-induced hearing loss?
+Where can I find additional information about NIHL?

 The NIDCD maintains a directory of organizations that provide information on the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.

-Use the following keywords to help you search for organizations that can answer questions and provide information on NIHL:
+Use the following keywords to help you find organizations that can answer questions and provide information on NIHL:

 For more information, additional addresses and phone numbers, or a printed list of organizations, contact the: